 You can't help but admire the Panyer Boy of Panyer Alley who, since 1688, has been sitting on his upturned bread basket trying to pull a thorn from out of his foot!

 There is an inscription beneath him that tells all passersby that no matter where they have been this is highest point in the City.
 But is it?

-Above the Henry V111 Gate at St Bartholomew's Hospital in West Smithfield is the only statue to King Henry V111 in a public place in London.
+Above the Henry VIII Gate at St Bartholomew's Hospital in West Smithfield is the only statue to King Henry VIII in a public place in London.